-The environmental Kuznets curve suggests that economic development initially leads to a deterioration in the environment, but after a certain level of economic growth, a society begins to improve its relationship with the environment and levels of environmental degredation reduces.
+The environmental Kuznets curve suggests that economic development initially leads to a deterioration in the environment, but after a certain level of economic growth, a society begins to improve its relationship with the environment and levels of environmental degradation reduces.

 From a very simplistic viewpoint, it can suggest that economic growth is good for the environment.

-However, critics argue there is no guarantee that economic growth will lead to an improved environment – in fact the opposite is often the case.
+However, critics argue there is no guarantee that economic growth will lead to an improved environment – in fact, the opposite is often the case.
 At the least, it requires a very targeted policy and attitudes to make sure that economic growth is compatible with an improving environment.

 The hypothesis can be seen in this diagram

 - Empirical evidence of declining pollution levels with economic growth.
 Studies found that higher economic growth in the US led to increased use of cars, but at the same time – due to regulation, levels of air pollution (in particular sulphur dioxide levels declined).
 See: Kuznets curve a Primer

 - Spare income with growth.
 With higher rates of economic growth, people have more discretionary income after paying for basic necessities; therefore, they are more amenable to paying higher prices in return for better environmental standards.